wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/control-system-basics.rst

 Getting Started
 ---------------

-Continue on to :ref:`the first tuning exercise <docs/software/advanced-controls/introduction/tuning-bang-bang-controller:Tuning a Bang-Bang Controller>` for an introduction to one of the simplest closed-loop control techniques.
+Continue on to :ref:`some background to approaches in designing a control system for a mechanism on your robot<docs/software/advanced-controls/introduction/approaches-to-ctrl-sys-design:Approaches to Designing Control Systems>`.